© Futerman Rose & Associates 2021

 First published in 1974, the film rights to Voyage of the Damned by Gordon Thomas and Max Morgan-Witts were soon sold and ITC’s film appeared two years later.

 A stage adaptation by novelist and playwright Daniel Kehlmann was presented at the Josefstadt Theatre in Vienna in 2018, and now BBC Radio have commissioned their own 90 minute version from Sir Tom Stoppard.
-The play, titled The Voyage of the St Louis, was broadcast by BBC Radio 4 on Saturday 9 May, 2020.
+The play, titled The Voyage of the St Louis, was first broadcast by BBC Radio 4 on Saturday 9 May 2020, and received the award for Best Adaptation in the BBC Audio Drama Awards 2021.

 Despite a phenomenal career, beginning in 1956 with the introduction of rock ’n’ roll to the UK, Sir Tommy Steele’s story has never been told in its factual and detailed entirety – until now.

-A Life in the Spotlight: a Handful of Songs, Shows and Films is Sebastian Lassandro’s definitive biography of one of our greatest musical stars.
+A Life in the Spotlight is Sebastian Lassandro’s definitive, authorised and fully illustrated biography of one of our greatest musical stars.

 Paul Nicholas: Musicals, Marigolds & Me

-In an autobiography covering 1968-2020, Paul Nicholas tells the whole story of his rise to fame and over half a century in the limelight – starring roles in West End musicals Hair and Jesus Christ Superstar; scaling the charts with a string of hits in the 1970s; TV stardom in BBC comedy series Just Good Friends (left, with co-star Jan Francis); producing stage musicals including Saturday Night Fever, Grease and Singin’ in the Rain; playing Gavin Sullivan in Eastenders and, most recently, becoming a reality TV favourite in The Real Marigold Hotel.
+In an autobiography covering 1968-2020, Paul Nicholas tells the whole story of his rise to fame and over half a century in the limelight – starring roles in West End musicals Hair and Jesus Christ Superstar; scaling the charts with a string of hits in the 1970s; TV stardom in BBC comedy series Just Good Friends; producing stage musicals including Saturday Night Fever, Grease and Singin’ in the Rain; playing Gavin Sullivan in Eastenders and, most recently, becoming a reality TV favourite in The Real Marigold Hotel.